Gurenax/node-rabbitmq/README.md

 # RabbitMQ for Node.js in less than 20 steps
-This is a simple guide to create a RabbitMQ consumer/producer in MacOS using Node.js.
+This is a simple guide to create a RabbitMQ consumer/producer in MacOS using Node.js based on [RabbitMQ Tutorials](https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html).
 The steps on this guide may also be applied to other operating systems but be aware that installation and running of RabbitMQ binaries and services could be different.
 In a nutshell, this guide covers installation, execution and basic configuration of the RabbitMQ service in Node.js.

 ## Contents
 ### Getting Started